 - The President shall preside over all meetings of the Board. - Meetings shall be conducted in accordance with Board Policies (including GP7).
-If the Board is unable to resolve procedural issues, the President shall implement the use of Robert's Rules of Order. - The President's role shall be primarily procedural, and the President shall have no greater vote on substantive matters than other members of the Board. - The Board President is responsible for setting board meeting agendas with the General Manager and for facilitating board meetings in a way that encourages the Board to remain proactive, forward looking, and value-added in its deliberation. - The Board President will explain at outset of public input about the process for board comment and response per Board Policy GP10. - The Board President may call special meetings of the Board as required. - The President will assume other responsibilities as determined by Board Policies or Bylaws. - The Board President or their designee will sign written communication concerning board decisions or positions consistent with Board Policy GP9. - The Board President has no individual authority to supervise or direct the General Manager. - The Board President will provide guidance to the General Manager, or the General Manager's delegate, regarding priorities for the orientation of new commissioners in accordance with Board Policy GP15. - The Vice President will assume the responsibilities of the Board President in the event the President is absent or unable to serve. - The Board President and Board Vice President will be elected at the annual meeting in January, in accordance with the Bylaws.
+If the Board is unable to resolve procedural issues, the President shall implement the use of Robert's Rules of Order. - The President's role shall be primarily procedural, and the President shall have no greater vote on substantive matters than other members of the Board. - The Board President is responsible for setting board meeting agendas with the General Manager and for facilitating board meetings in a way that encourages the Board to remain proactive, forward looking, and value-added in its deliberation. - The Board President will explain at outset of public input about the process for board comment and response per Board Policy GP10. - The Board President may call special meetings of the Board as required. - The President will assume other responsibilities as determined by Board Policies or Bylaws. - The Board President or their designee will sign written communication concerning board decisions or positions consistent with Board Policy GP9. - The Board President has no individual authority to supervise or direct the General Manager. - The Board President or their designee is responsible for orientation of new commissioners per Board Policy GP15. - The Vice President will assume the responsibilities of the Board President in the event the President is absent or unable to serve. - The Board President and Board Vice President will be elected at the annual meeting in January, in accordance with the Bylaws.

-Source: John Carver/Patrick Lanning, Bylaws, Board, Board Approved 10/03/06; Revised 02/06/24, Resolution No. 2403; Revised 04/01/25 Resolution No. 2507.
+Source: John Carver/Patrick Lanning, Bylaws, Board, Board Approved 10/03/06; Revised 02/06/24, Resolution No. 2403.